-• Students participating in interscholastic activities are responsible for returning school equipment at the completion of the season or upon demand by a school official.
-If the equipment is lost or otherwise unavailable, reimbursement must be made to the District for the value of the equipment as determined by the athletic director.
-Report cards will be withheld until resolved.
+Students participating in interscholastic activities are responsible for returning school equipment at the completion of the season or upon demand by a school official.
+If the equipment is lost or otherwise unavailable, reimbursement must be made to the District for the value of the equipment, as determined by the Athletic Director.